 Research: Unlike your first paper, this assignment requires you to gather evidence from outside of your main literary text.
 You are required to incorporate at least 3 credible scholarly sources: one source that provides background information on your historical topic; one critical essay that makes an argument related to your historical topic; and one additional source.
-This third source could be another critical or historical text, or another kind of source, such as a primary text that is contemporaneous with the text you are writing on, such as one of the films we will watch in conjunction with the novels.
+This third source could be another critical or historical text, or another kind of source, such as a primary text that is contemporaneous with the text you are writing on.
 Cite all of your sources within the paper using parenthetical citations (Author #), and include a Works Cited page citing all 3 sources in MLA style.